rockiger/reactpress/README.txt

 = 1.2.0 =

-* Revamp the process of adding using ReactPress.
+* Revamp the process of adding using Fulcrum.
 Don't start the react app anymore, only update the `index.html` from WordPress admin.
 Make it possible to add apps manually with npm or yarn.

 * Add fallback if we can't find the plugin directory programmatically.